 Part of the rent goes towards buying the house from the bank.

 At the end of the term you’ll have paid for the whole property.

 An Islamic mortgage will have a “rental rate” shown as a percentage.
-The rental rate will be influenced by the Bank of England base rate.
+The rental rate changes based on the Bank of England base rate.